paulbradshaw/infosec/README.md

 * [EFF: Surveillance self-defense security scenarios](https://ssd.eff.org/en/module-categories/security-scenarios): this provides a short series of tutorials based on different scenarios.
 If you are a student start with the [Journalism student scenario](https://ssd.eff.org/en/playlist/journalism-student)
 * For Journalism: [Privacy and Security for journalism](https://forjournalism.github.io/courses/security-and-privacy/)
 * [How to set up encrypted email using Thunderbird and Enigmail](https://docs.google.com/document/d/e/2PACX-1vQAR_5kAx-JtRmLHYWcinSIquaWLHFmWAfsjJSkCON9EO99F3EOmGNotCpi9-DPVvlzVdnfzdSC3FWf/pub)

+## Tools

+I keep a list of tools related to security here: [https://pinboard.in/u:paulbradshaw/t:security+tools](https://pinboard.in/u:paulbradshaw/t:security+tools)

+## Research

+Research on the subject that I've come across can be found at [https://pinboard.in/u:paulbradshaw/t:security+research](https://pinboard.in/u:paulbradshaw/t:security+research)

+## Other resources

+You can change the last keyword in that URL to find other material, or look at the *related tags* cloud on the right at [https://pinboard.in/u:paulbradshaw/t:security](https://pinboard.in/u:paulbradshaw/t:security)